-S t p Procedure for variant re-analysis and re-evaluation Specific considerations that prompt change STEP 1: Re-analysis and re-evaluation Performed by STEP 2: Independent Review Performed by 1 Identification of variant data source(s) OncoKB data sources that may contain evidence to support adding data or changing the assertion of a previously curated variant are defined in Chapter 1: Sub-Protocol 2.1: Variant sources OncoKB curator or SCMT member or Lead Scientist or CGAC member Data source may also be recommended by an OncoKB user through the feedback mechanism NA 2 Identifying the New evidence may arise that supports a previously curated variant being OncoKB curator SCMT member variant as a Variant of Possible Significance (VPS) or Variant of Uncertain Significance (VUS) Ite-categorized as a VPS of VOSIte-categorized as a VPS of VOSThe process for identifying a variant as a VPS or VUS is outlined in Chapter 1:Ite-categorized as a VPS of VOSThe process for identifying a variant as a VPS or VUS is outlined in Chapter 1:Protocol 2: Variant curation.PS) or Variant Uncertain gnificanceIte-categorized as a VPS of VOSThe process for identifying a variant as a VPS or VUS is outlined in Chapter 1:Protocol 2: Variant curation.The process for determining if a variant qualifies as a VPS or VUS is outlined in Chapter 2: Table 2.2.2: Filter to select SCMT member or Lead Scientist 3 Variant data curatio on: When evaluating new data for variant re-analysis, the following must be taken into consideration: 1. the presence and type of functional evidence and OncoKB curator SCMT member Identify functional data and assess its strength 2. the strength of functional evidence to support assigning a VPS a biological and oncogenic effect Refer to Chapter 2: Sub-Protocol 2.3: Defining the type and strength of evidence to support a variant SCMT member SCMT member or Lead Scientist assertion

-Considerations for determining whether the biological effect of a VPS should change or remain the same during re-analysis and re-evaluation OncoKB curator SCMT member Assign a biological effect Refer to Chapter 5: Table 1.2: Process for determining the biological effect of a variant following variant re-analysis and re-evaluation and Chapter 1: Sub-protocol 2.4: Assertion of the biological effect of a VPS SCMT member SCMT member or Lead Scientist Assign an oncogenic effect Considerations for determining whether the oncogenic effect of a VPS should change or remain the same during OncoKB curator SCMT member re-analysis and re-evaluation Refer to Chapter 5: Table 1.3: Process for determining the oncogenic effect of a variant following variant re-analysis and re-evaluation and SCMT member SCMT member or Lead Scientist Chapter 1: Sub-protocol 2.5: Assertion of the oncogenic effect of a VPS Description of If new evidence emerges to support or contradict an existing variant assertion, the data is summarized and referenced following the procedure outlined in OncoKB curator SCMT member mutation effect (includes references) Chapter 6: Table 3.2: Generation and formatting of mutation effect description SCMT member SCMT member or Lead Scientist
+S t p Procedure for variant re-analysis and re-evaluation Specific considerations that prompt change STEP 1: Re-analysis and re-evaluation 1 Performed by STEP 2: Independent Review 1 Performed by 1 Identification of variant data source(s) OncoKB data sources that may contain evidence to support adding data or changing the assertion of a previously curated variant are defined in Chapter 1: Sub-Protocol 2.1: Variant sources OncoKB curator or SCMT member or Lead Scientist or CGAC member Data source may also be recommended by an OncoKB user through the feedback mechanism NA 2 Identifying the New evidence may arise that supports a previously curated variant being OncoKB curator SCMT member variant as a Variant of Possible Significance (VPS) or Variant of Uncertain Significance (VUS) re-categorized as a VPS or VUS The process for identifying a variant as a VPS or VUS is outlined in Chapter 1: Protocol 2: Variant curation.
+The process for determining if a variant qualifies as a VPS or VUS is outlined in Chapter 2: Table 2.2.2: Filter to select Variants of Possible Significance (VPS) in OG/TSGs SCMT member SCMT member or Lead Scientist 3 Variant data curatio on: When evaluating new data for variant re-analysis, the following must be taken into consideration: 1. the presence and type of functional evidence and OncoKB curator SCMT member Identify functional data and assess its strength 2. the strength of functional evidence to support assigning a VPS a biological and oncogenic effect Refer to Chapter 2: Sub-Protocol 2.3: Defining the type and strength of evidence to support a variant SCMT member SCMT member or Lead Scientist assertion Considerations for determining whether the biological effect of a VPS should change or remain the same during re-analysis and re-evaluation OncoKB curator SCMT member -- --- --- ---------------- ---------------------------------- Assign a biological effect Refer to Chapter 5: Table 1.2: Process for determining the biological effect of a variant following variant re-analysis and re-evaluation and Chapter 1: Sub-protocol 2.4: Assertion of the biological effect of a VPS SCMT member SCMT member or Lead Scientist Assign an oncogenic effect Considerations for determining whether the oncogenic effect of a VPS should change or remain the same during OncoKB curator SCMT member re-analysis and re-evaluation Refer to Chapter 5: Table 1.3: Process for determining the oncogenic effect of a variant following variant re-analysis and re-evaluation and SCMT member SCMT member or Lead Scientist Chapter 1: Sub-protocol 2.5: Assertion of the oncogenic effect of a VPS Description of If new evidence emerges to support or contradict an existing variant assertion, the data is summarized and referenced following the procedure outlined in OncoKB curator SCMT member mutation effect (includes references) Chapter 6: Table 3.2: Generation and formatting of mutation effect description SCMT member SCMT member or Lead Scientist

-Details about the process for internal, independent review of data additions/deletions/edits in the OncoKB curation platform by a member of the OncoKB staff using the Review Mode feature is detailed in Chapter 3: Protocol 1: Data Review.
+1 Details about the process for internal, independent review of data additions/deletions/edits in the OncoKB curation platform by a member of the OncoKB staff using the Review Mode feature is detailed in Chapter 3: Protocol 1: Data Review.